SEO for Consumer Apps: Attract & Convert Users

 Your app needs a dedicated landing page that acts as its home on the web.
 This page is your chance to tell a compelling story about what your app does and why someone should download it.
 Start with a simple, clear URL that includes your app’s name or a primary keyword.
 From there, focus on writing a strong title and meta description that grabs attention in search results.
 Your page copy should be persuasive, highlighting key features and benefits with clear calls-to-action that link directly to the App Store and Google Play.
 This page is the perfect place to showcase screenshots, videos, and user testimonials to build trust and encourage downloads.

-Develop a Deep Linking Strategy
+Create a Seamless Experience with Deep Linking

 Deep linking is a technique that directs users from a web link to a specific screen or piece of content inside your app.
 It creates a seamless experience for your existing users.
 For example, if a user with your app installed clicks a link to one of your products in a Google search, a deep link can open your app directly to that product page instead of a generic web page.
 Using a service like Firebase App Indexing allows your app’s content to appear in Google search results.
 If the user doesn’t have your app, the link can take them to the app store to download it first, making it a powerful tool for both engagement and acquisition.